-Charlie Bagli on Investigative Journalism, Finding Stories, and New York Real Estate (Yes, Including You-Know-Who)
+Charlie Bagli on The Challenges of Covering New York Real Estate

 Charles V. Bagli is the best investigative reporter on real estate in the American capital of real estate.